ppadillaq/sammoo/README.md

 See the [`LICENSE`](./LICENSE) file for full text.

 ## 👤 Author

 Pedro Padilla Quesada
-Master’s in Research in Industrial Technologies
+MSc in Research in Industrial Technologies
 UNED, Spain